ether-moon/activerecord-trilogy2rgeo-adapter/README.md

 If you have an existing Rails app that uses Mysql, and you want to add geospatial features, follow these steps.

-First, add the `activerecord-trilogy2rgeo-adapter` gem to the Gemfile, and update your bundle by running `bundle install`.
+First, add the `activerecord-trilogis-adapter` gem to the Gemfile, and update your bundle by running `bundle install`.

-Next, modify your `config/database.yml` file to invoke the trilogy2rgeo adapter, as described above.
+Next, modify your `config/database.yml` file to invoke the trilogis adapter, as described above.

 ### Creating Spatial Tables